conduktor/conduktor-coding-challenge/README.md

 We're hiring:

-- **Software Engineers**, familiar with the Apache Kafka ecosystem (as Developers & Ops) and experimented with the JVM (Kotlin/Scala, a bit of Java), with an interest for smart UI/UX.
+- **Software Scala & Kafka Engineers**, familiar with the Apache Kafka ecosystem (as Developers & Ops) and experimented with the JVM (we do Scala/ZIO, but still have some Kotlin and a tiny bit of Java), with an interest for smart UI/UX (this is not a Data Engineering position).
 - **Front-end Developers**, experimented with the front-ends technologies (React mostly) with a great interest for smart UI/UX.
 - **DevOps & Cloud Engineer**, experimented with Terraform, CI/CD, GCP and AWS.